lp177/gitSync/README.md

 Sync a dir with many git project in alone repository in one commande

-Paste that in shell for a simply installation (after do replace https://github.com/myID/MyGitRepo.git with your repo):
+Paste that in a shell for a simply installation (after do replace https://github.com/myID/MyGitRepo.git with your repository):

 ```
 echo "myGit=\"https://github.com/myID/MyGitRepo.git\"" > ~/.gitSync.sh &&